marcharper/pyed/README.md

 Example
 -------

-The function *basic_example* shows how to compute a trajectory, plot it in the simplex (for n=3), and plot candidate Lyapunov functions on the trajectory:
+The function *basic_example* shows how to compute a trajectory, plot it in the simplex (for n=3), and plot candidate Lyapunov functions on the trajectory.